weeyou90/rest-api-development/README.md

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

+Use port 80 for both backend and front end so that CORS can be disabled.

 #### Question 4: Are there any additional features you would like to highlight?

 1) We provide a friendly way to show the diary page, `read more` has a card window to display this diary. modify diary permission and delete personal diaries.
-Inside `Read My Diary Entries`, we can switch the permission between `pulic` and `private` through `eye` icon, and delete the page from `delete` icon.
+Inside `Read My Diary Entries`, we can switch the permission between `public` and `private` through `eye` icon, and delete the page from `delete` icon.

 2)

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-Answer: Please replace this sentence with your answer.

 Yes, the web application is vulnerable.
 1) There is a chance of leaked session ID.
 Hence to be more defensive, We store session data such as token on the server side in our Users table.
 Every login, we will generate a new token and this token will be tagged to the current user for the particular session.
 For every re-login, we will generate a new token.